BGU-SE-Courses/bgu-sqe-2025-2025-mbt-sqe-system-testing/README.md

 $$*TODO* Write instructions on how to install the software and prepare the testing environment$$

 ## What we tested
-$$*TODO* Add a description of the module and the user stories that you chose to test.
+Add a description of the module and the user stories that you chose to test.
 For example, in the case of the Moodle example, you can write something like this:

 We tested the quiz module that allows for creating and taking quizzes.
 We chose to test the following user stories: